caitlanjeffrey/bamazon/README.md

     If no song is provided then the program will default to "Barbie Tingz" by Nicki Minaj (./images/songs-noSongSelected.png).

-Step Three: node liri.js movie-this <movie name here>.
+bamazonSupervisor: node liri.js movie-this <movie name here>.

     This will output the following information to your terminal/bash window: